dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

     Referrer-Policy: no-referrer
 ~~~~

-Only GET and POST methods are specified for TAM resources exposed over HTTP.
+Only the POST method is specified for TAM resources exposed over HTTP.
+A URI of such a resource is referred to as the "TAM URI".
+OTrP can
+can use any HTTP(S) URI.
+The URI to use is configured in an OTrP Agent
+via an out-of-band mechanism, as discussed in the next section.

 When HTTPS is used, TLS certificates MUST be checked according to {{!RFC2818}}.